 12pm: Vintage shopping at So Vintage

-Hop in the car and drive the 15 minutes to Te Awanga where you will find So Vintage, a a family run business handpicks their collection of French and European country furniture, industrial lighting and vintage homewares.
-If you share a mutual affection of all things antique, vintage and industrial, and the history behind their beauty, step this way.
+Hop in the car and drive the 15 minutes to Te Awanga where you will find So Vintage, a family run business that handpicks their collection of French and European country furniture, industrial lighting, and vintage homewares.
+If you share a mutual affection for all things antique, vintage, and industrial, and the history behind their beauty, step this way.
 Think trinkets and treasures as you enter this Aladdin’s cave of unique European style.
 When their motto is ‘L’Original or nothing’, you know you’ve found a goodie.

 Black Barn Road, Havelock North

-There's something awe-inspiring about sitting at a table in a hilltop restaurant, overlooking vineyards and farmlands.
+There's something awe-inspiring about sitting at a table in a hilltop restaurant overlooking vineyards and farmlands.
 Black Barn is a winery restaurant using ingredients sourced directly from small farmers and artisans.
-At any one time you can choose from the menu: oysters, hangi goat croquettes and line caught white fish (among other dishes).
-You won't be able to turn down a side of spiced french fries with aioli.
+You can choose oysters, hangi goat croquettes, and line-caught white fish, among other dishes, and you won't be able to turn down a side of spiced french fries with aioli.
 And if you have room for dessert, try the Black Barn tiramisu.

 Sit back and enjoy the views and sheer brilliance of their ingredients.

-And if you happen to be visiting on a Saturday morning over summer, swing by the Growers’ Market, nestled in the heart of the vineyard, where local growers, bakers and producers sell the best produce of their region.
+If you happen to be visiting on a Saturday morning over summer, swing by the Growers’ Market, nestled in the heart of the vineyard, where local growers, bakers, and producers sell the best produce of their region

 3pm: See the sights from Te Mata Peak